antonia-had/statemod_experiment/readme.md

 python3 ./scripts/generate_sample
 ```
 ### 2. Create new input files reflecting changes
-This is a parallel process depending on the
+This is a parallel process using multiple cores

 3. Execute model runs
 4. Collect outputs for different users
 5. Generate figures